 - The chances of a threat occurring and being exploited, as well as a vulnerability;

-- The resulting impact if the worst case scenario occurs, which is that a threat and vulnerability is successfully exploited.
+- The resulting impact if the worst-case scenario occurs, is that a threat and vulnerability are successfully exploited.

 Determine the potential impact of the threats occurring